 - Cars, motorcycles, RV’s, boats and airplanes

 - Retirement plans

 - Intellectual property proceeds

-At the Law Offices of Michelle Evans, we have extensive experience in property division matters.
+At the Law Office of Michelle Evans, we have extensive experience in property division matters.
 We will work to achieve a fair and practical solution that enables you to move forward with your life.
 Often we incorporate forensic accountants, business valuation professionals, estate planners, and other financial experts to help you achieve the strongest financial position possible.

 Complex Divorce Issues and Complicated Property Division

 California follows a community property division of marital assets, which determines how family assets were acquired during the marriage will be divided upon divorce.
 For example, community property division decides who gets the house or the business, who can stay in the family home with the children, who gets which car, the life insurance policy, pension funds, profit sharing plans and stocks, and even who will be responsible for certain debts, such as IRS tax debts and credit card debt.

 The key to a successful division of community property in your favor is the proper valuation of community property.
 Almost every asset and debt obtained within the scope of the marriage will be independently valued and subject to community property division.
 Separate property interests, whether kept separate by contract or individually owned premarital property, will not be considered community property.
 Valuation of the family business, property and real estate, valuable personal property such as antique collections, and other real and tangible property may impact the amount of spousal support that will be due.